 PricewaterhouseCoopers (PwC), an audit and assurance company that works in cybersecurity, reported that 69% of consumers surveyed believe that the companies they use are vulnerable to being hacked and attacked by cybercriminals.
 The same survey found that 87% of consumers are even willing to walk away and take their business elsewhere if, or when, a data breach occurs.
 These numbers highlight that consumers are not only skeptical of the organizations that have their sensitive information, but that they are willing to leave a company who goes through a data breach.
 With consumers being cognizant of both of these, organizations must implement standards to protect its network from bad actors while also preserving its relationship with consumers.

 In the past, the media primarily focused on how a cyberattack hurt the organization.
 However, newsworthy cyberattacks highlight that the gears are changing to be more consumer-centric.
 A good example of this switch is the Equifax breach.
 As a breach that still makes headlines, it emphasizes the long, drawn-out journey that both the organization and consumer go through once a cyberattack happens.
-While the organization affected may leave the news after weeks or months of an attack, the journey for the consumer can last a lifetime since they have to protect their identity once a breach occurs.
+While the organization affected may leave the news after weeks or months of an attack, the journey for the consumer can last a lifetime since they have to protect their identity once a data breach occurs.